Falsely Accused of Child Abuse? How to Deal with CPS in Texas

 Dealing with the Child Protective Services

 Child Protective Services (CPS) is a government agency in many states of the US that reacts to reports of child abuse or child neglect.
-CPS serves to protect these children who have been abused or neglected by offering them a place to stay, offers referrals of community resources to families, and much more.
+CPS serves to protect these children who have been abused or neglected by offering them a place to stay, offering referrals of community resources to families, and much more.

 If you have been accused of child abuse, you will likely be contacted by CPS.
 Even if the accusations are false, you need to make sure to handle the situation with delicacy and care.